yarin-projects/Pet-Shop/README.md

 The Pet Shop Management System is a web application designed to manage a pet shop's operations.
 It provides functionalities for managing animals, categories, comments, and users within a pet shop environment.
 The system includes user authentication and authorization, enabling both regular users and administrators to interact with the application in different ways.

-The project was completed on July 11th, 2024.
+The project was completed on July, 2024.

 ## Features